AndreaMLarson/Project-13/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, performant, and secure, in addition to restricting traffic to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
-A load balancer provides the external IP address that the rest of the internet can access.
-Then, it receives traffic that comes into the website and distributes it across multiple servers.
-Load balancers offer a health probe function to regularly check all the machines behind the load balancer.
+A load balancer receives traffic that comes into the website and distributes it across multiple servers to "balance" the "load" that is put on each server. +++Load balancers offer a health probe function to regularly check all the machines behind the load balancer.
 Machines with issues are reported, and the load balancers stop sending traffic to those machines.
 Load Balancers also help distribute traffic evenly across the servers and mitigates DoS attacks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?_   Filebeat is a lightweight shipper for forwarding and centralizing log data.
+It monitors the log files, (or designated locations) collects log events, and forwards them to Elasticsearch for indexing.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?_ Metricbeat is a lightweight shipper that you can install on your servers to collect metrics from the operating system and services running on the server.
+It takes the metrics and statistics that it collects and ships them to  Elasticsearch

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.